نوع مقاله : مقاله پژوهشی

 Step 3.
 Identify the appropriate system and how to measure it (eg ratio of unsatisfied demand to total required demand during the failure period).

-Step 4: Simulate the consequences of the failure mode at increasing stress intensity (0%-100% of maximum stress).
+Step 4: Simulating the consequences of the failure mode at increasing stress intensity (0%-100% of maximum stress).
 While stress intensities up to 100% may be highly undesirable, they are theoretically possible and should be considered if a wide range of potential effects are identified.
 For each given stress value, the appropriate number of failure scenarios is determined.

 The worst situation for Kangavar network starts at 89% failure and remains until 100% pipe failure.
 In large networks like the Kangavar network, the graph of the strain duration and the stress duration have a steep slope just like the supply shortage graph.
 For example, for the value of five percent pipe failure, all three values of minimum, average and maximum strain duration are equal to five.
 That is, when only five percent of Kangavar's pipes fail, the duration of the strain reaches its maximum.